Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Related Work

-Our model-based active dynamics learning framework first appeared in \cite{LewSharmaHarrisonRSS2019}, which did not provide guarantees of safety.
+An outline of our active dynamics learning and control framework first appeared in \cite{LewSharmaHarrisonRSS2019}.
+However, it used pointwise chance constraints evaluated approximately and thus did not provide sufficient guarantees of safety.
 Subsequently, \cite{NakkaRAL2020} developed a similar trajectory optimization approach to learn dynamics.
-This approach makes an approximation that neglects the time correlations of parameters uncertainty which impacts the soundness of their theoretical analysis and algorithmic design; these issues are discussed in \cite{dynsSDE2021}.
+By replacing uncertain parameters with Brownian motion (which has independent increments), this approach makes an approximation that neglects time correlations of parameter uncertainty over the state trajectory.
+This limits the applicability of the theoretical analysis, as is discussed in more detail in \cite{LewSDE2021}.
 Learning-based control algorithms typically tackle the problems of stabilization around an operating point, planning to a goal, active system identification \cite{ekalaccuracycobot,Zhang2021}, and dual control \cite{klenske2016dual,arcari2019,Kakade2020,Mania2020}.
-These approaches out-perform methods that neither consider uncertainty nor leverage learning-based components.
+These approaches outperform methods that neither consider uncertainty nor leverage learning-based components.
 Still, they rely on the assumption that the problem is initially feasible given the current system's uncertainty characterization (e.g., learning-based MPC requires the first optimization problem to be feasible).
-In contrast to prior work, we consider the problem of \textit{eventually} performing a task which is initially infeasible with the current information about the system.
+In contrast to prior work, we consider the problem of \textit{eventually} performing a task which is potentially initially infeasible with the current information about the system.
 Actively learning the system's properties is thus \textit{necessary} to reduce uncertainty before performing the task.
-Importantly, we explicitly guarantee the satisfaction of all constraints at all times with high probability, even if the problem is truly infeasible even with perfect information.
+Importantly, we explicitly guarantee the satisfaction of all safety constraints at all times jointly with high probability, even if the problem is infeasible with perfect information.